WrestleMania XL

-In the main event for Night 2, Cody Rhodes defeated Roman Reigns in a Bloodline Rules match to win SmackDown's Undisputed WWE Universal Championship, ending the latter's world championship reign at 1,316 days.
-(Note: Specifically, under the Undisputed WWE Universal Championship banner, his reign with the WWE Universal Championship ended at 1,316 days while his WWE Championship reign ended at 735 days.
-Additionally, WWE officially recognized that the Univeral Championship was retired upon Roman Reigns's defeat with him recognized as its final holder.
-After this event, Cody Rhodes was referred to as the Undisputed WWE Champion, following the lineage of the WWE Championship.)
-In other prominent matches, Bayley defeated Iyo Sky to win SmackDown's WWE Women's Championship, Logan Paul defeated Randy Orton and Kevin Owens in a triple threat match to retain SmackDown's United States Championship, and in the opening bout, Drew McIntyre defeated Rollins to win Raw's World Heavyweight Championship, after which, Damian Priest cashed in his Money in the Bank contract and defeated McIntyre to win the title.
+In the main event for Night 2, Cody Rhodes defeated Roman Reigns in a Bloodline Rules match to win SmackDown's Undisputed WWE Universal Championship, ending Reigns's record 1,316-day world title reign.
+(Note: Reigns' reign as WWE Universal Championship ended at 1,316 days, while his WWE Championship reign lasted 735 days.
+The Universal Championship was retired by WWE after Reigns' defeat.
+Rhodes was subsequently recognized as the Undisputed WWE Champion, continuing the WWE Championship lineage.)
+In other prominent matches, Bayley defeated Iyo Sky to win SmackDown's WWE Women's Championship, Logan Paul defeated Randy Orton and Kevin Owens in a triple threat match to retain SmackDown's United States Championship, and in the opening bout, Drew McIntyre defeated Seth "Freakin" Rollins to win Raw's World Heavyweight Championship, after which, Damian Priest cashed in his Money in the Bank contract and defeated McIntyre to win the title.
 This was also WWE's final PPV and livestreaming event for the tag team championships to carry a brand name, as a week after the event, the Raw and SmackDown tag team championships were renamed as the World Tag Team Championship and WWE Tag Team Championship, respectively.

-The event received highly positive reviews, with Night 2 being singled out for critical acclaim.
-Praise was given to all seven championship matches, with the Undisputed WWE Universal Championship match garnering universal acclaim for its storytelling and satisfying conclusion.
+The event received positive critical reception: Night 2's main event received critical acclaim for its storytelling and satisfying conclusion, while praise was given to all other championship matches on the card.
+However, critics and fans alike panned the Jimmy Uso vs. Jey Uso match.